linkarzu/linkarzu.github.io/_posts/news/2026-07-13-youtube-memberships.md

 You do.

-You're the Podcast Director, so you host the conversation, introduce the guests, choose the subjects, and decide where the discussion goes.
+You host the conversation, introduce the guests, choose the subjects, and decide where the discussion goes.
+I handle the livestream and production in the background unless you invite me to participate as a guest.

-This is not an interview in which I control all the questions.
-It is your show.

-I will be handling the livestream and production in the background.
-You can also invite me to participate as a guest if you want.

 #### How many guests can I invite?

-You can invite up to **4 guests**, plus yourself.

-That means there can be up to 5 people participating in the podcast.

-If one of your guests cancels at the last minute, we don't need to cancel the entire episode.
-I will adjust the livestream layout and we continue with one fewer guest.
+You can invite up to **4 guests**, plus yourself, for a maximum of 5 people.
+If someone cancels, I adjust the layout and we continue with fewer people.

 #### Can the podcast be about anything?

 Pretty much.

-You can talk about your business, YouTube channel, open-source project, Linux, Emacs, Neovim, networking, homelabbing, keyboards, productivity, your personal workflow, or whatever else you want.
+You can talk about your business, YouTube channel, open-source project, Linux, Emacs, Neovim, networking, homelabbing, keyboards, productivity, or your personal workflow.
+You can also promote your business, products, services, projects, social accounts, Ko-Fi page, or YouTube channel.

-You can also promote:

-- Your business
-- Your products
-- Your services
-- Your projects
-- Your social media accounts
-- Your Ko-Fi page
-- Your YouTube channel

-It's your show, brother.
-Promote your stuff.

 However, the following content is not allowed: